MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

 </dependency>
 ```

-Add the `kumuluzee-maven-plugin` build plugin to package microservice as uber-jar:
+Add the `kumuluzee-maven-plugin` build plugin to package the microservice as uber-jar:
 ```xml
 <build>
     <plugins>